Policies & Access Control

 }

-includes the collection name, operation, and ctx snapshot, which is handy for audit logs.
+error.details includes the collection name, operation, and ctx snapshot, which is handy for audit logs.

 Tips